Viestar/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * Hello world   -  Prints hello world by a newline to the standard output.
 * Confused smiley - Prints a confused smiley
+* 2-hellofile - Displays the files in /etc/passwd